cruisemaniac/cruisemaniac.com_website/content/projects-and-talks/_index.md

 aliases: "projects-and-talks"
 layout: "single"
 ---

 I love talking about tech in meetups and conferences.
 I've got some of them here:

+My "boring" talk at AWS Kochi In Dec, 2023 about building Engineering Velocity using DevOps.

+{{< youtube kFcaLd3O1Gg >}}

 By far the largest Audience I've interacted with - A talk at AWS Community day Kochi on how we connected 10000 cars to the AWS cloud at Zoomcar.